-Ali joined the public relations team at CDPHP in 2011 and is currently the director of public relations.
+Ali joined CDPHP in 2011 and currently serves as the Vice President of Communications Strategy.
 In this role, she works closely with members of the press and public to communicate key information about CDPHP, as well as the health care industry as a whole.
 A self-described recovering journalist, Ali spent nearly 10 years writing and delivering news stories for CBS6 News and WGY Radio.
 She received a Bachelor of Science degree in broadcast journalism with a minor in political science from SUNY Oswego.

 Recently posted in

 If there’s one thing Theodore Zeltner loves about being a doctor, it’s the relationships.
 He spent 32 years in private practice before deciding to “try something new.” continue reading →

 Choosing the right primary care doctor is an important decision, but it’s not always an easy one.
 That is why for the third year in a row, CDPHP is releasing its 2019 Top Doctors report, which details which primary care practices meet our plan’s rigorous standards for quality, efficiency, and patient satisfaction.

 Yet another legislative session is coming to a close in Albany.
 The idea of a single payer health care system was much discussed this session, and will likely continue as a health care topic when the legislature reconvenes in 2020.
 When the debate resumes, let’s hope everyone takes a moment to examine the Realities of Single Payer, as outlined in this informational video.